 My country, India, is projected to overtake China as the world’s most populous nation within a few years.
-This motivates me to give my all to studying the many challenges facing oral health care in my country, mainly due to sheer numbers.
+This motivates me to study the many challenges facing oral health care in my country, mainly due to sheer numbers.
 For this reason, earning the MPH Degree will be a solid long-term investment in my capacity to contribute to the challenges we face in global dentistry.
-In particular, I see Periodontics as of great value to India, and this is one of the factors which called me in this professional direction.
+In particular, I see Periodontics as of great value to India, which is one of the factors that called me in this professional direction.
 Minimally invasive surgical techniques, first and foremost, stand at the center of my research interests and the area in which I am the most widely read, along with Implantology.

 I come from humble but hard-working origins among India’s minority Orthodox Hindu community.
 Since I was a child, I have been told by my family and the members of the larger community that what we have and what we aspire to do is all a gift from God, and this is the way that I see my education and my capacity for the balance of my professional life to contribute to caring for the oral health needs of the globally underserved.

 My family was so humble that my dental care was mainly out of our economic reach.
-I had to live with one missing lateral, one retained deciduous canine, and one peg for years.
+I had to live with one missing lateral; one retained deciduous canine, and one peg for years.
 I was shy and seldom smiled.
-However, this situation contributed to my growing stronger and more determined in my focus on dentistry over time.
-My condition and how I had to wait such a long time, daydreaming about someday having it corrected, contributed to developing my compassion for others who suffer from similar oral health afflictions or challenges.
+However, this situation contributed to my growing more substantial and determined in my focus on dentistry over time.
+My condition and how I had to wait such a long time, daydreaming about someday correcting it, contributed to developing my compassion for others who suffer from similar oral health afflictions or challenges.